 Although I haven’t yet really felt the need to rent a coworking space, sometimes, when I’m working on a project, I feel an urge to get out and about.
-Fortunately, there’s plenty of great cafés in Barcelona to work in, where not only is there WiFi and a nice background hum, but someone will bring you cake and coffee from time to time.
+Fortunately, there’s plenty of great cafés in Barcelona to work in.
+As well as WiFi and a nice background hum, someone will bring you cake and coffee.
+Who could ask for more?
 Here’s some of my favourite places to take the laptop for a stroll.
 Much more fun than an office!

 You also might like to take a look at the other blog I write in, which is dedicated to cafés, restaurants and bars in Barcelona.

 Cafés for working in Barcelona (all with WiFi)

 Espai Capra is something between a bookshop and a café/restaurant.
 Their peaceful back room is full of bookshelves and wooden tables – the perfect place for coffee and a thoughtful meeting.
 WiFi never an issue here.
 If you come in the evenings, the bookshop occasionally has events like book signings too.

 The lounge of the Hotel Pulitzer is another great place for a mini-meeting, especially if you need somewhere central and with a high level of formality to bring a new international client or partner.
 I used to come here every week for a regular meetup with one of my clients.
 Of the two, the Pulitzer is slightly funky and tends to get busier.
 The Hotel Regina next door is a little quieter if it seems too full.
 Sometimes the WiFi can be a little slow, however.

 TacTic (Sagrada Familia)